alainamb/uic_tr35-business-english-II/unit1/week2/week2-overview.md

 - "What makes business presentations effective vs. ineffective?"
 - "Create ideas for compelling visual aids on business trends"
 - "Give me tips for managing presentation anxiety in professional settings"

+---

+**Ready to dive deeper?** Explore the specific activities and resources for this week below.